Types of Girls about the Globe – Nature GatG

 The Canary islands are a chain of volcanic islands off the northwest coast of Africa.
 There are 7 islands in total which attract hikers, surfers and those looking to party.

-The closest Canary island to Morocco is La Palma.
+One of the furthest islands from Morocco is La Palma.
 Known as the beautiful island La Palma is the greenest of them all and has a UNESCO biosphere reserve.
 To escape the European winter, I opted for a week in La Palma, wanting to explore this lesser-known island.

 As you travel around the landscape changes from black and red volcanic soil to banana plantations.
 The island is full of incredible landscapes and has the largest crater in the world in the centre.
 Prehistoric forests and 1000 kms of marked paths make this a popular island for hikers and nature lovers.
 Caldera de Taburiente National Park dominates the north part of the island and is just stunning.